How Laboratories and Industry Are Shaping the Future Together

 • clear guidelines for sustainable agriculture (“farm to fork”) and resource conservation,

-• as well as promoting innovations to combine climate goals and economic competitiveness.
+• and the promotion of innovations that link climate goals and economic competitiveness.

-A key finding here is that material innovations are key technologies.
-According to an analysis by Fraunhofer LBF, around 70% of all industrial innovations depend on new or further developed materials.
-This assessment is also confirmed by the detailed issue paper “Materials for the European Green Deal” , which was published by the Technologieland Hesse Initiative on behalf of the Hessian Ministry of Economic Affairs at the end of last year.
-It shows how companies and research institutions from Hesse are already developing solutions for climate protection and competitiveness — with a clear focus on materials, digitalization and networked innovation.
+One key finding: Material innovations are essential technologies.
+According to an analysis by Fraunhofer LBF, about 70% of all industrial innovations depend on new or improved materials.
+This view is also supported by the detailed position paper “Materials for the European Green Deal” published by Technologieland Hessen on behalf of the Hessian Ministry of Economics.
+It highlights how companies and research institutions in Hesse are already developing solutions for climate protection and competitiveness — with a strong focus on materials, digitalization, and connected innovation.

 Industrial research and quality assurance are required today to make decisions faster, more well-founded and more proactively.
 Instead of relying on lengthy test series, data is increasingly becoming a crucial resource.

-Many laboratories are still working with distributed Excel lists, incompatible stand-alone solutions or unstructured databases.
-As a result, potential has been wasted — both ecologically and economically.
+Many laboratories still work with scattered Excel sheets, incompatible standalone systems, or unstructured databases — leaving enormous potential untapped, both ecologically and economically.

-In addition to classic databases and analysis tools, intelligent assistance systems are increasingly being used today.
-AI agents can access existing material data, recognize patterns, make predictions and develop targeted proposals for action.
+In addition to traditional databases and analysis tools, smart assistant systems are increasingly being deployed.
+AI agents can access existing material data, recognize patterns, make predictions, and develop targeted recommendations.

-“AI agents work proactively to achieve a goal — not just reactively respond to commands,” explains Charles Jouanique, Chief Revenue Officer at LabV.
+“AI agents work proactively toward achieving a goal — not just reactively answering commands,” explains Charles Jouanique, Chief Revenue Officer at LabV.

 Practical examples: Material data for the Green Deal

-As innovative approaches from industry and research show, structured material data is increasingly becoming the core of sustainable developments.
-Using selected examples, it will be clear how digitization and material intelligence contribute to implementing the goals of the European Green Deal in practice.
+As innovative approaches from industry and research show, structured material data is increasingly becoming the heart of sustainable developments.
+The following examples illustrate how digitalization and Material Intelligence are contributing to the practical implementation of the European Green Deal:

 Example 1: Low-CO2 building materials and recycled concrete